 ABOUT

 Hayden is originally from the Illinois elbow of St. Louis, MO.
 She earned an A.A. in Journalism, a B.A. with double major in Psychology and Philosophy, graduating Summa Cum Laude, and a M.A. in Comparative Religions from Miami University (Thesis: Protecting Native American Sacred Lands).
 She also is a certified Integral Yoga Hatha and Meditation teacher.
-A teaching assistantship is what brought her to Ohio, where she stayed, now a Buckeye for over 20+ years.
+A teaching assistantship is what brought her to Ohio, where she stayed, now a Buckeye for over 25 years.

 Hayden’s debut poetry collection is called American Saunter, inspired by her backpacking and traveling across the U.S.

-Additionally, in 2021, she and her family worked on bringing the stories of their farm rescues to print, resulting in the all ages book, Windy Chicken Farm Animal Rescue.
+During the pandemic, she and her family worked on bringing the stories of their farm rescues to print, resulting in the all ages book, Windy Chicken Farm Animal Rescue.
 Told from each of the rescues’ perspectives, each story inspires and gives testimony to their strong belief that every pet (and everyone) deserves a second chance at life.

 Stay tuned for updates!